confluentinc/kafka-tutorials/README.md

     * `action: execute_async` - an asynchronous step, this indicates a step the user will keep running for some portion of the tutorial.
     * `action: sleep` - pause the test runner for an amount of time specified by the `ms` key.
 You use `sleep` key to allow some asnyc action to complete
         * `ms: NNN` - the time in milliseconds you want the test harness to pause execution.
 You only use `ms` after an `action: sleep` entry.
+    * `docker_ksql_cli_session` - an action starting a ksqlDB CLI session for working through a tutorial

 In the next sections you'll see how to use `action` keys to organize your harness files